-- The Authority has a Consultation Strategy which aims to ensure that consultation activity is effectively co-ordinated across the Authority and with partner agencies, impacts on service delivery, and is delivered to a high standard - The strategy is complemented by the Community Engagement Strategy which outlines the Authority's approach to engaging with the community, in particular minority and vulnerable sectors of society.

-- 3.12 Governance arrangements with respect to partnerships and other group working incorporate good practice as identified by the Audit Commission's report on the governance of partnerships, and are reflected in the Authority's overall governance arrangements: - The Authority has published a Partnerships Procedure which includes a template for Partnership Agreements and a Partnership Toolkit.
-This has been revised in 2015.
-The procedure is designed to provide a corporate framework for all staff involved in considering new partnership working, and to assist Members and officers to review existing arrangements - A Register of Partnerships is maintained.
-The deliverables of all prospective and existing partnership is closely measured using a standard framework - A review of all partnerships is presented to the Strategic Management Team on an annual basis - An Information Sharing Protocol is also in the final stages of development which will underpin Information Sharing Agreements with partners.
+- The Authority has a consultation policy which aims to ensure that consultation activity is effectively co-ordinated across the Authority and with partner agencies, impacts on service delivery, and is delivered to a high standard. - The consultation policy is complemented by the Community Safety Strategy which outlines the Authority's approach to engaging with the community, in particular minority and vulnerable sectors of society. - 3.12 Governance arrangements with respect to partnerships and other group working incorporate good practice as identified in guidance on the governance of partnerships, and are reflected in the Authority's overall governance arrangements: - The Authority has published a Partnerships Procedure which includes a template for Partnership Agreements and a Partnership Toolkit.
+This was revised in 2015.
+The procedure is designed to provide a corporate framework for all employees involved in considering new partnership working, and to assist Members and officers to review existing arrangements. - A Register of Partnerships is maintained.
+The deliverables of all prospective and existing partnership is closely measured using a standard framework. - A review of all partnerships is presented to the Executive Leadership Team. - An Information Sharing Protocol is published which underpins Information Sharing Agreements with partners. - The Authority's governance arrangements extend to cover the wholly owned trading subsidiary "TWFRS Ltd".